gusztavj/Focus-Wizard/readme.md

   * For each lod level `p`, an object featuring the `Hide at Lod Level` property will be hidden if the value of the property is `q`, where `p <= q <= 5`.
 Objects not having this property or having other values will not be hidden.

-* You add a tag `lodn` to the name of modifiers which belong to a specific lod level.
+* You add a tag `lodn` to the name of modifiers which belong to a specific lod level _and less detailed levels_.

-  * If you select level `p`, modifiers tagged with `lodq`, where `q >= p` will all be made hidden.
+  * If you select level `p`, modifiers tagged with `lodq`, where `q >= p` will all be made hidden, while modifiers tagged with `lodz`, where `z < p` will all be made visible.

     * Note that, unlike with [Direct Tagging](#presets-for-direct-tagging), for any level `p`, the effects of your modifiers tagged for levels _0_ to `p` will be added together.
-This works well when you add, for example, Decimate modifiers for each lod level from level 1, and set each to, say, Collapse with a Ratio of 0.8.
+This works well when you add, for example, Decimate modifiers for each lod level from level 1, and set each to, say, **Collapse** with a **Ratio** of 0.8.
 That is, on lod 1 you'll end up applying a modifier with a _0.8_ ratio, on lod 2 you'll end up applying two modifiers with combined effects of _0.8 * 0.8_ ratio and so on.

   * Modifiers without a lod tag will always be shown.